jiweigang1/janito/README.md

 This project is licensed under the terms of the MIT license.

 For more information, see the documentation in the `docs/` directory or run `janito --help`.

 ---

+## 📖 Detailed Documentation

+Full and up-to-date documentation is available at: https://janito-dev.github.io/janito/

+---